sto-yan06/Python-Synchronize-Source---Replica/README.md

 Interval argument it can be an simple integer to represent the time interval when the code will re-run and sync again.

+'--interval 0' == It's used for one-time execution of the script

 ===EXAMPLE OF PARAMETERS USAGE===

 ![Terminal Examples](https://github.com/sto-yan06/Python-Synchronize-Source---Replica/assets/116439554/598c1672-d353-4a85-b162-c3f49b112a71)